your5e/5e-srd-markdown/dnd/51/markdown/magic_items/rare/potion_of_heroism.md

-# **Potion of Heroism**
+# Potion of Heroism

-#### *Potion, rare*
+_Potion, rare_

 For 1 hour after drinking it, you gain 10 temporary hit points that last for 1 hour.
-For the same duration, you are under the effect of the *bless* spell (no concentration required).
+For the same duration, you are under the effect of the _Bless_ spell (no concentration required).
 This blue potion bubbles and steams as if boiling.